In the Spotlight

 get rid of distractions such as noises, bright lights, and a TV or computer in the bedroom

 Remember: You should always check with your health care team about making changes in your lifestyle.
-Sign in to My HealtheVet and send as secure message and ask about what’s right for you.
+Sign in to My HealtheVet and send a Secure Message and ask about what’s right for you.

 Increasing support for your immune system doesn’t make you immune to illnesses.
 Washing your hands and cleaning surfaces and then wiping them down with a disinfectant is still a simple yet effective way to stop the spread of germs.